avechuch0/telegram-hitbackscammer/README.md

 This option has **the power to delete immediately any message the scammer bot writes in any chat/channel** associated with the malicious bot-token found on the phishing kit, if the attacker has more phishing campaings with other chats/channels created.

-Once you select this option, you will see the message **Listening mode for bot**, and every time a victim processes the data on a phishing website associated with the bot-token value, you will see a notification on the shell/screen that the message was deleted.
+Once you select this option, you will see the message **Ok, Listening mode for bot**, and every time a victim processes the data on a phishing website associated with the bot-token value, you will see a notification on the shell/screen that the message was deleted.
 The scammer will be fucked up and unable to see what the bot tried to post in the chat/channel.

 ### 6. Leave the channel - (Available for both Public/Private channels)
 This will disconnect/make a bot used by a scammer/phisher leave the channel.
 This is a way to avoid further bot's posting on the channel without your actions being noticed.
 This option **has 2 disadvantages** though: